Oldsmobile Custom Cruiser

-The Oldsmobile Custom Cruiser is an automobile that was manufactured and marketed by Oldsmobile in three generations from 1971 until 1992.
-The first full-size station wagon produced by Oldsmobile since the 1964 Oldsmobile 88 Fiesta, the Custom Cruiser was slotted above the intermediate Oldsmobile Vista Cruiser in size, and the mid-size Cutlass Supreme Cruiser that replaced it.
-The nameplate was first used by Oldsmobile from 1940 until 1947, denoting the top trim level of its C-body model line (later the Oldsmobile 98).
-451,819 Custom Cruisers were sold over the years.
+The Oldsmobile Custom Cruiser is an automobile that was manufactured and marketed by Oldsmobile from 1971 until 1992.
+Marking the return of Oldsmobile to the full-size station wagon segment, the Custom Cruiser was initially slotted above the intermediate Oldsmobile Vista Cruiser, ultimately above the later mid-size Oldsmobile Cutlass Cruiser.

-Produced for three generations, the Custom Cruiser shared the General Motors B platform with the Buick Estate, Pontiac Safari, and the Chevrolet Caprice (initially Chevrolet Kingswood) station wagons.
-Within Oldsmobile, the Custom Cruiser shared its trim with either (or both) the Oldsmobile Delta 88 or Oldsmobile Ninety-Eight.
-Following the second downsizing of Oldsmobile full-size sedans for 1985-1986, the Custom Cruiser effectively became a stand-alone model line.
-After the early 1988 discontinuation of the Cutlass Supreme Classic, the model line became the sole Oldsmobile sold with rear-wheel drive.
+For three generations, the Custom Cruiser shared the General Motors B platform with the Buick Estate, Pontiac Safari, and the Chevrolet Caprice (initially Chevrolet Kingswood) station wagons.
+Within Oldsmobile, the Custom Cruiser shared its trim with the Oldsmobile Delta 88 and Oldsmobile Ninety-Eight.
+During 1985 and 1986, all three GM mid-price divisions downsized their B-platform full-size sedans, leaving the Custom Cruiser with no sedan counterpart.
+After the discontinuation of the Cutlass Supreme Classic, the model line became the sole Oldsmobile sold with rear-wheel drive.

-For the 1991 model year, the Custom Cruiser underwent an extensive redesign alongside its Buick and Chevrolet counterparts.
-Following the 1992 model year, the Custom Cruiser model line was discontinued.
-In the early 1990s, the Oldsmobile division began to explore station wagon alternatives; before 1992, the division introduced both a minivan and a mid-size SUV (the Oldsmobile Silhouette and Oldsmobile Bravada, respectively).
-At the end of the 1996 model year, General Motors ended production of the Buick Roadmaster and Chevrolet Caprice station wagons, marking the end of full-size station wagon production by U.S.-brand manufacturers until the 2005-2008 Dodge Magnum.
+Following the 1992 model year, production of the Custom Cruiser was discontinued.
+Alongside an extensive redesign for 1991, Oldsmobile had already initiated station wagon alternatives, introducing both the Oldsmobile Silhouette minivan (1990) and Oldsmobile Bravada mid-size SUV (1991).
+In total, Oldsmobile produced 451,819 Custom Cruisers over 21 years.
+Following the discontinuation of the model line, GM ended full-size station wagon production after 1996, becoming the final American-brand manufacturer to do so at the time.

 First use of name

 The Custom Cruiser nameplate was introduced by Oldsmobile in 1940, as the division introduced formal names for its vehicles for the first time, introducing the flagship Custom Cruiser 90.
 For 1941, the model line was offered with both inline-6 and inline-8 engines, with Oldsmobile renaming it as the Custom Cruiser 96 and Custom Cruiser 98.

 For 1942, the Custom Cruiser 96 was dropped, leaving the 98 as the flagship Oldsmobile.
 Dropping the Custom Cruiser name after 1947, the 98 (later renamed Ninety-Eight) remained on the C-body chassis through its 1996 discontinuation.

+Following the introduction of the Vista Cruiser and the return of the Custom Cruiser, Oldsmobile expanded the use of the "Cruiser" nameplate across many of its 1970s and 1980s station wagon lines, including the Cutlass (Supreme) Cruiser, Firenza Cruiser, and Cutlass Cruiser (Cutlass Ciera).

 First generation (1971–1976)

-For the 1971 model year, General Motors reintroduced full-size station wagons to Oldsmobile (for the first time since 1964).
-In place of the previous Fiesta nameplate used for Oldsmobile station wagons, the division revived the Custom Cruiser, slotting it above the A-body Vista Cruiser wagon.
-Sharing a body with the Buick Estate and Pontiac Safari (Grand Safari), the Custom Cruiser was slightly longer than Chevrolet Impala/Caprice station wagons.
+For the 1971 model year, full-size station wagons returned to the Oldsmobile product range (for the first time since 1964), coinciding with the redesign of GM full-size product range.
+In place of the previous Fiesta name used for Oldsmobile station wagons, the Custom Cruiser name was revived, slotting it above the A-body Vista Cruiser wagon.
+Sharing its body with the Buick Estate and Pontiac Safari (Grand Safari), the Custom Cruiser was slightly longer than Chevrolet Impala/Caprice station wagons.